The Bronze Age period in Ireland dates from around 2500 BC when copper and gold were being mined and smelted.

-Finds of Bronze-age weapons include daggers, halberds, spearheads and flat axes.
-The axe heads were sometimes decorated spirals or zigzagging and have been found in places such as Britain and Scandinavia.
+Finds of Bronze-age weapons include daggers, halberds, spearheads, and flat axes.
+The ax heads were sometimes decorated spirals or zigzagging and have been found in places such as Britain and Scandinavia.
 The axes are heavy and this is an indication that copper was in good supply in Ireland.

-The total weight of copper and bronze artefacts found amount to around 750 kilograms but it is estimated that a mine in County Cork, at Mount Gabriel, turned out 370 tonnes.
+The total weight of copper and bronze artifacts found the amount to around 750 kilograms but it is estimated that a mine in County Cork, at Mount Gabriel, turned out 370 tonnes.
 The oldest known copper mine in Northwest Europe is said to be at Ross Island in County Kerry.

 Later in the period bronze would also be used to produce musical horns and to date 104 such horns are known in existence today.